Baltic Sea Cities – Hanseatic Towns and Baltic Sea Resorts

 Conclusion: Baltic Sea resorts and Hanseatic cities are worth a trip

 Baltic Sea cities fascinate with their history as Hanseatic cities as well as Baltic Sea resorts.
-While the presence of the Hanseatic League can still be felt in some, in the others you feel like you've been transported back to the time of the summer resort.
+While the presence of the Hanseatic League can still be felt in some, in the others you feel transported back to the time of the summer resort.
 The type of holiday has hardly changed in the Baltic Sea resorts to this day.
 You can still enjoy walks along the waterfront or swimming in the Baltic Sea.
-The Hanseatic cities lure with their brick architecture and the trading offices that the Hanseatic merchants left behind.
+The Hanseatic cities also attract visitors with their brick architecture and the trading posts left behind by the Hanseatic merchants.
 A visit to the museums dealing with the history of the region shows how much the Hanseatic League shaped the face of the Baltic Sea.

 Are you traveling to the Baltic Sea resorts and Hanseatic cities in a motorhome?

-- Where you spend the night in Germany with a mobile home you can find out here.
-At some campsites, after a day trip, you can do well in a Dutch Oven or on the Grill or on Campfire after a day trip .
+- Where you spend the night in Germany with a mobile home you can also find out here.
+At some campsites, after a day trip, you can easily stay in a Dutch Oven or on the Grill or on campfire .
+You can also find Dutch oven accessories you can also find here.

 - Motorhome accessories you can also find it here.
 Forget yours too backpack not, because there are beautiful hiking trails in the vicinity of the Baltic Sea resorts.